What we are tempted to do when things get hard often doesn't help -- but these things can.

 Pretty much every study on improving your mental health will suggest that you “get active, exercise, get outside!”
 This is of course very helpful advice that has been proven true time and again.
 However, when you’re having a bad day, usually the last thing you want to do is move around.
 And if the weather is bad (rain, snow, cold, you name it), it can be very hard to drag yourself to the gym–if you even have a gym membership to begin with.
-So, here is a that you can do in your own home.
+So, here is a free eight minute ab workout that you can do in your own home.
 The music is terrible, and the outfits are dated, but it is easy and it IS a workout.
 All you need is internet connection and a floor.
 Exercise will help you get endorphins flowing, so give it a try.

 4Learn how to yodel.